SumiSastri/dev-blogs/docs/computer-code/resources.md

 # BIBLIOGRAPHY - Computer programming fundamental principles

-This is a complete bibliography of external references used in the Computer programming fundamental principles section.
+This is a complete bibliography of external references used in the computer programming fundamental principles section.

 ## Blogs